QuantiModo/quantimodo-android-chrome-ios-web-app/README.md

 ### Building chrome app for webstore using gulp task

-You can use gulp task to simplify the process of building and publishing chrome app.
-To use the gulp task you must atleast publish it once manually and copy its app id in gulpfile.js like this https://github.com/Abolitionist-Project/QuantiModo-Ionic-Template-App/blob/develop/gulpfile.js#L21.
-Once you have done that, follow these steps to buid, upload and publish the chrome app to webstore
+You can use gulp task to simplify the process of building and publishing Chrome app.
+To use the gulp task you must at least publish it once manually and copy its app id in gulpfile.js like this https://github.com/Abolitionist-Project/QuantiModo-Ionic-Template-App/blob/develop/gulpfile.js#L21.

+Once you have done that, follow these steps to build, upload, and publish the Chrome app to Webstore.

-1) run command gulp chrome
+1. run command gulp chrome
-2) Enter the name of the app that you want to release for example modimodo.
+1. Enter the name of the app that you want to release for example `moodimodo`.
-3) Task will ask you if you have increased the version number in the manifest.json file.
+1. Task will ask you if you have increased the version number in the manifest.json file.
-4) A browser window will open, you need to login with your developer account and give permissions.
+1. A browser window will open, you need to login with your developer account and give permissions.
 After that a code will be displayed, copy that and paste it in the console.
-5) After 4th step, app will be uploaded to the chrome developer dashboard, you will be asked if you want to publish it.
+1. After 4th step, app will be uploaded to the chrome developer dashboard, you will be asked if you want to publish it.
-6) Type Yes and press enter to publish it.
+1. Type Yes and press enter to publish it.

 ### Building the chrome app for local testing